brennancheung/wasmtalk/README.md

 ## Long term vision

-The long term vision for this repo is to create something akin to SmallTalk but with WebAssembly and more aligned with functionality programming and type driven development.
+The long term vision for this repo is to create something akin to SmallTalk but with WebAssembly and more aligned with functional programming and type driven development.
 The ultimate goal is to experiment with different paradigms and see how productive a programmer can become given the right tools.